endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/demolen_pllcoord.png"> </br>
 <sub>Data source: <a href="https://www.beeradvocate.com/beer/profile/11031/57357/" target="_blank">BeerAdvocate</a> </sub>

 Sticking with the label theme we have here another gorgeous one.
-So far we've had the goofy giant & dwarf of Reuz, Emelisse's elegant and simple style,  and the kitsch [http://faculty.georgetown.edu/irvinem/theory/Sontag-NotesOnCamp-1964.html] of LOC's Naughty Boy.
+So far we've had the goofy giant & dwarf of Reuz, Emelisse's elegant and simple style, and the <a href="http://faculty.georgetown.edu/irvinem/theory/Sontag-NotesOnCamp-1964.html" target="_blank">camp</a>/kitsch of LOC's Naughty Boy.
 I would characterize De Molen's labels as “the essentials”.
 All the information and only the information is presented on the label.
-It looks not unlike what I imagine olde medicine (apothecary) did before radio, television, and that crazy thing young people call the world wide web.
+It looks not unlike what I imagine olde medicine did before radio, television, and that crazy thing young people call the world wide web.

 <img src="/gallery/2016/sixpack/Rook-Vuur-33cl.jpg"> </br>
 <sub>Label source: http://brouwerijdemolen.nl/dev/wp-content/uploads/2015/01/Rook-Vuur-33cl.jpg</sub>

 Aside from the meal ahead of time I also made sure to make my lunch before I sat down to enjoy this brew.
 That's another thing about the Dutch nearly all of them bring food to work and in an effort to fit in or at least not stick out too much I also do my best to brown bag it.
 I didn't know how seriously to take the description of whiskey on the label yet as the beer settles in the glass I see what was meant and I can only wonder the type of lunch I would've packed if I had waited until after I have enjoyed this drink.
-It would have been night guy pulling a fast one on day guy [Seinfeld link].
+It would have been <a href="https://www.youtube.com/watch?v=W-Cz-LK16g4" target="_blank">night guy pulling a fast one on day guy</a>.
 Alas I have decided to be responsibly irresponsible: my next day’s meal is prepared and I'm drinking on a school night.

 After the initial build in spice the heat has not continued to escalate and as a result the beer does not become intolerable far from it.
 So I would not classify this as a primarily spicy beer but I can definitely see how it would be too much for people Who do not appreciate a little kick.
 On second thought I may have to rescind that last comment I believe this does qualify as a spicy beer.

 ## Het Uiltje - Ransuil, Long eared owl (Oak aged Imperial/double stout)

-<sub>Image source: https://www.uiltjecraftbeer.com/wp-content/uploads/2015/08/bosuil.jpg </sub>

 > Dutch commentary: You even get good beer in the department store!
 The first time I was introduced to this brewery was actually in <a href="http://www.hema.nl/" target="_blank">HEMA</a>.
 The idea of finding good beer in a department store is pretty alien to someone from the United States.
 But this is just one of the rough cultural differences I need to to get used to if I'm going to make it here and be happy.